mariaciceri/pin_head_list/docs/README.md

 # PIN HEAD LISTS

 Pin Head Lists is a place for anyone to create various lists and store them locally.
 It offers an easy way to list items that you need to buy and where to buy them, as well as price for the item.
-Alternatively, you can use to list tasks that need to be tracked of.

 The page is fully responsive and allow the user to create new lists, add new items, delete items, delete lists all together and navigate through created lists.